The-Silly-Glitch/HW_2026_Test/README.md

 ---

-## Features implemented
+## Implemented Features

-### Level 1 — Movement + JSON-driven Pulpit placement
+### Level 1 – Movement + JSON-driven Pulpit placement
-- Doofus moves continuously in 4 directions at a speed read entirely from `doofus_diary.json` — nothing gameplay-related is hardcoded.
+- Doofus' movement occurs continuously in 4 directions with the speed fully taken from `doofus_diary.json` – no gameplay elements are hardcoded at all.
-- Only **2 Pulpits** ever exist at once.
-A new one spawns adjacent to the active one once its remaining time drops to the JSON-configured threshold, and it's guaranteed to never spawn back on top of any prior Pulpit in the chain (not just the currently-alive one).
+- There are always **2 Pulpits** only.
+The next one spawns nearby the current one when its timer reaches the JSON-defined threshold and it can never respawn back on top of previous Pulpits (including current).
-- Doofus visually turns to face his movement direction.
+- Doofus' sprite changes its orientation to match the direction of movement.

-### Level 2 — Scoring
+### Level 2 – Scoring
-- +1 score for every **new** Pulpit successfully landed on.
+- +1 point per each newly landed **Pulpit**.
-- Scoring is guarded against double-counting while standing still on the same Pulpit across multiple frames.
+- The scoring system protects from accidental double scoring on the same Pulpit from standing still on it over several frames.

-### Level 3 — Start Screen + Game Over Screen
+### Level 3 – Start Screen + Game Over Screen
-- Full menu flow: **Start → Playing → (Pause) → Game Over → Restart**.
+- Menu flow complete: **Start → Playing → (Pause) → Game Over → Restart**.
-- **Exit** button available from the Start, Pause, and Game Over screens.
+- **Exit** option available from the Start, Pause, and Game Over menus.

-### Beyond the brief — extra polish
+### Further polishing beyond the brief
-- **Pause/Resume:** pressing `Esc` freezes the game (physics, Pulpit timers, and input all pause together) and shows a Resume panel.
+- **Pause/Resume**: tapping `Esc` pauses everything (physics, Pulpit timers, and input) and displays a Resume button.
-- **3 Lives + fair respawn system:** falling costs a life instead of ending the run immediately.
-Doofus teleports high into the sky and free-falls back down, landing dead-center on the **freshest** active Pulpit — any older, about-to-expire Pulpit is cleared first, and the landing Pulpit's timer restarts fully, so every respawn is fair regardless of which Pulpit he fell from.
+- **3 Lives + fair respawn system**: falling off causes loss of a life rather than an instant game-over.
+The character gets teleported up to the top of the sky and lands right into the middle of the **fresh** Pulpit; any outdated and expiring Pulpit is removed, and then the timer on the landing Pulpit is reset fully, making every respawn a fair one regardless of which Pulpit Doofus fell from.
-- **Camera follow:** smooth third-person camera trailing Doofus.
+- **Following camera**: smooth third-person camera following Doofus.
-- **Animated character:** Doofus is a rigged, animated slime (Idle / Idle-break / Move), replacing the original placeholder cube.
+- **Animated character**: Doofus is an animated, rigged slime character (Idle / Idle-break / Move).

 ---